Rivendell Glamping Pods

 When you've poured that glass of wine, you can step straight out onto the enclosed, raised deck, where there's space for cooking up a storm on the gas barbecue, simply relaxing on the recliners or taking some time out in your very own bubbling hot tub.
 This is the point at which you send the kids off to the shared children's play area...

 Feel like a wander around?
-You can roam the 250 acres of Rivendell's farmland (but do take care with the livestock) and the paddock, too, provided it's empty.
+You can roam the 250 acres of Rivendell's farmland (but do take care with the livestock) and the paddock, too, which is also home to the Owner's gorgeous Kune Kune pigs, Rhubarb and Raspberry, who you are welcome to meet, and some chickens too.
 There's even a fire-pit at the bottom, if you fancy a camp fire to warm your cockles.
 Stroll along the quiet road down to the River Tamar and River Deer, where you're welcome to fly fish for trout - bring your own licence (or purchase locally) and equipment - or else take a picnic and enjoy the peace and tranquillity.
 Are you feeling relaxed yet?
 This is stress-free, luxury camping indeed.

 What more can we say?
 Quirky?
 Check.
 Unique?
 Check.
 Hobbity?
 Check.
 Oh, and one last thing: the Rivendell Glamping Pods each measure 4.8 metres long, 2.4 metres wide and 2.6 metres high.
 Just in case you were wondering.